-(cartinus an aut acc) '''
+(continue on next need) '''

 '''

 CONAN_ZLIB_REFERENCE = zlib/$(CONAN_ZLIB_VERSION)@

 $(eval $(conan-package))

 '''

 An important note here is the fact that CONAN_ZLIB_SITE is required even if not used for our purpose.
 If it is not present, Buildroot will raise an error during its execution.
 The other variables are simple, just expressing the package reference, name, version and license.
 Note that in the end we are calling our script which should execute Conan.